julianchurchill/text-adventure-editor/README.md

 done
 ====

+DONE - [FEATURE] Locations have id in the graphic for quick reference.
 DONE - [FEATURE] Import button to load a model in a text file DONE - [FEATURE] Snap to grid on new location creation whether it is by mouse click or import DONE - [FEATURE] Exit properties is missing a check box for visibility